KittyChiu/workflow-metrics/README.md

 This will further convert `workflow-stats.csv` file containing workflow metrics into a markdown table, mermaid diagram, and publishes it to a new issue.

-### 3. Monthly report for the whole org and post on a GitHub Issue
+### 3. Monthly report for the whole org and post to a GitHub Issue

 <details>